Anchored in Our Roots: Decolonizing Self-Care for BIPOC School Mental Health Providers

 Note: The resources and information presented are for educational purposes, and general awareness regarding the experiences of BIPOC mental health professionals within the educational community.
 As you process this information you may experience a need to explore more deeply how these concepts have impacted you in your personal and professional life.
 We encourage you to connect with and seek out additional support from a trusted health provider, confidant therapist, trusted community liaison, advocate, elder and/or spiritual guide.
 Please contact us at [email protected] for any questions.

 Want more information and school mental health resources?
-Visit the Northwest MHTTC's School Mental Health page and sign up for our monthly newsletter for regular updates about events, trainings, and resources available to the Northwest region.
+Visit the Northwest MHTTC's School Mental Health page and sign up for our newsletter for regular updates about events, trainings, and resources available to the Northwest region.